dilysngo/ForecastLine-TradingView-Crypto/README.md

 ![Love By Dilysngo](preview.png)

-An App Tradingview for first Forecast line of BTC
+An app Tradingview for first Forecast line of BTC

 ## <h2><img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> To run it </h2>